 Closing the deal is more than just reaching the end of the sales pipeline and getting your prospect’s name on the dotted line.

 It’s about knowing how to welcome new customers and deliver an excellent customer experience.
 The entire sales prospecting process has led you to this moment.

-Only by qualifying and meeting your prospect are you able to tailor your offering to suit their needs.
+Only by qualifying and meeting your prospect can you tailor your offering to suit their needs.
 You’ll know how much help they might need going forward.

 Or if they just want to be left alone.
-Either way, you’ll have this information so you can deliver the customer experience that they want and need.
+Either way, you’ll have this information to deliver the customer experience they want and need.

 Benefits of a sales prospecting process